RELDigitalLab/lab_website/_projects/project-1-datahub.md

 redirect_from: /projects/project-1-datahub.html
 img: "LoC-cardCatalog.jpg"
 img-description: "Woman using card catalog."
-description: "Creating computable data for the study of religion in culture."
+description: "A collection of computable data for the study of religion in culture, along with guidelines for creating and using data."
+display: false
 ---